 Reducing lifestyle creep isn't about restricting your spending for the sake of lowering it.
 It's about making trade offs so that you save (and then spend) where things matter.

-Do you want to retire a year earlier or go on an extra vacation a year?
+Do you want to retire a year earlier or go on an extra vacation to your timeshare a year?

 Do you want to be able to help your kids with college or buy a nicer car?